Andrew Sullivan and the Anatomy of False Equivalence

 And that, of course, is the danger one faces when reading him: you need to continuously filter out his reflex to utter and perhaps even in some deep way believe “conservative” tropes that should have been mugged out of him by the history of the last two decades.
 That he still cannot do so on a regular basis (and there is a lot more of this kind of nonsense in just this one post…really I’m trying to restrain myself here) is a measure of how hard it is to abandon epistemic closure (to coin a phrase…or not) even when you warn against it.

-Image: Ambroise Paré “Portrait of a Chameleon” 1585.Explore posts in the same categories: bad writing, Republican knavery, words mattter comment below, or link to this permanent URL from your own site.
+Image: Ambroise Paré “Portrait of a Chameleon” 1585.bad writing, Republican knavery, words mattter comment below, or link to this permanent URL from your own site.